CAPDistributing/cap-website/README.md

 # cap-distributing-angular
-CAP Distributing Website using Angular.js
+CAP Distributing Website version 2 using Angular.js and Bootstrap